NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/Storage.md

 If you are running Neurodesktop on your own hardware there will be a direct connection between the "Storage" folder on the Destkop, which is a link between "/neurodesktop-storage" in neurodesktop and the "neurodesktop-storage" folder on your C-drive (Windows) or home directory (Mac/Linux).
 This connection can be used for data processing and data transfer.

 ### Mounting external storage on your host-computer
 The -v C:/neurodesktop-storage:/neurodesktop-storage part of the docker command links the directory "neurodesktop-storage" on the “C drive” of your Windows computer to the directory /neurodesktop-storage inside the Desktop environment.
 Everything you store in there will be available inside the desktop and on the host computer.
 You can also mount additional directories by adding another -v parameter set (e.g. -v D:/moredata:/data) - this will mount the directory moredata from your D drive to /data inside neurodesktop.
-Important: the mountpoint inside neurodesktop should be named /data (or anything from this list: https://github.com/NeuroDesk/neurocontainers/blob/master/recipes/globalMountPointList.txt) - otherwise most of the tools will not be able to access the data.
+Important: the mountpoint inside neurodesktop needs to be named /data, otherwise the applications will not see the files without modifying the SINGULARITY_BINDPATH variable.

 Here is an example for Windows adding another storage directory:
 ```cmd